vanessa-luna/banner-comments-plus/README.md

 - `banner-comments-plus.perLinePrefix`: **<string\>** string to place at beginning of each line
 - `banner-comments-plus.configs`: **<object\>** object with named configs (all other settings combine to create one config)

+### Figlet Settings

+The figlet settings can be best understood by playing with [this tool](http://patorjk.com/software/taag/)

+- `banner-comments-plus.font`
+- `banner-comments-plus.horizontalLayout`
+- `banner-comments-plus.verticalLayout`

+### Trim Settings

+- `banner-comments-plus.trimTrailingWhitespace`
+    - to avoid lint traps
+- `banner-comments-plus.trimEmptyLines`
+    - often, fonts have extra lines for descenders even when none in output
+    - get rid of them to clean up your result
+    - OR don't and keep each output unfirom

+### Comment Style

+Some languages don't have both styles of comments.
+Some langauges have different standards for how to use those comment styles.
+Take your pick.

+- `block`: only use block style comment, but fallback to line comment if none
+- `line`: only use line style comment, but fallback to block comment if none
+- `both`: always put both block and line comments in output

+### Fix Settings

+These are rather straight forward.
+But remember these caveats:

+1. perLinePrefix is applied to your prefix and suffix
+2. Use \n to add newlines
+3. perLinePrefix applied even without commentStyle line added

+- `banner-comments-plus.prefix`
+- `banner-comments-plus.suffix`
+- `banner-comments-plus.perLinePrefix`

 # Macro configuration